Gares95/Streaming-Event-Pipeline_Apache-Kafka/README.md

 This project includes files to create and define a streaming event pipeline around Apache Kafka and its ecosystem which will process data from the [Chicago Transit Authority](https://www.transitchicago.com/data/) **(CTA)** to simulate the status of train lines in real time.

-With this repository it will be possible to monitor movements of trains from station to station using your web browser through *http://localhost:8889* (the Transit Status Page).
+With this repository it will be possible to monitor movements of trains from station to station using your web browser through the Transit Status Page: *http://localhost:8889*.

 ![Transit Status Page](https://raw.githubusercontent.com/Gares95/Streaming-Event-Pipeline_Apache-Kafka/master/Img/Website-page.png)